-- Naming: Want to have a bookshelf, room in the library or even the entire building named for you or a loved one?
-Visit the GELF naming opportunities page to learn more about available naming opportunities at the library.
+- Naming: Want to have a bookshelf, room in the Library, or even the entire building named for you or a loved one?
+Visit the Foundation Naming Opportunities page to learn more about available naming opportunities at the Library.

-- Trust Options: Designate the GELF as the beneficiary of a charitable lead trust, a charitable remainder annuity trust or a charitable remainder unitrust.
+- Trust Options: Designate GELF as the beneficiary of a charitable lead trust, a charitable remainder annuity trust, or a charitable remainder unitrust.

-- Bequest: Designate the GELF as a recipient of part or all of your estate held in a qualified plan, 401(k) and/or IRA payable to the GELF.
-An outright gift by will or trust may also be made to the GELF effective at death.
+- Bequest: Designate GELF as a recipient of part or all of your estate held in a qualified plan, 401(k), and/or IRA payable to GELF.
+An outright gift by will or trust may also be made to GELF effective at death.

-- Insurance: Designate the GELF as the recipient of a whole or term life insurance policy.
+- Insurance: Designate GELF as the recipient of a whole or term life insurance policy.

 - Stocks: By contributing stocks that have appreciated in value, the donor may receive positive tax advantages.